 1987: Final exams Kaffka Margit Gymnasium, Budapest

-Languages: Hungarian (proficient); English (proficient); Dutch (proficient); Finnish (proficient if in practice); French (basic); German (basic); Russian (basic)
+Hungarian (proficient/native); English (proficient); Dutch (proficient); Finnish (proficient if in practice); French (intermediate); German (basic); Russian (basic)